Preston-Yu/G-CU/README.md

 \* The packet format can be customized by [changing the value of the flag](Arduino/README.md#flag).

 ## Attention
-Due to issues such as hardware design, the following matters need to be noted.
+Due to issues such as hardware design, the following matters need to be noted.(Only For board v1.0 or v1.1)
  - GPIO38 (In the middle of U11) cannot be used.
  - Switch status is negetive.